All of Calgary's NEWEST restaurants right in one place.

 The owners of Big Fish Open Range are creating a brand new Indian and Kitchen Bar concept that aims to be as authentic as possible.

-Looks like Calgary's food scene is being dominated by Southern comfort food and Cluck-Clucks is no exception with their hand-cut halal chicken and perfectly golden waffles.
+Looks like Calgary's food scene is being dominated by Southern comfort food, and Cluck Clucks is no exception with their hand-cut halal chicken and perfectly golden waffles.
 Along with traditional bone-in chicken, Cluck Clucks also serves juicy waffle sandwiches and sliders,

 Fazoli's, an Italian fast food spot, is coming to Calgary soon from the US.
 Maybe they'll have unlimited pasta and breadsticks?
 They've also been in the biz for over 35 years, they have to be good!